 When looking at the different models, look towards the gph because this will tell you how much water the machine can push in an hour.
 You need to find a model that can pump 4 times the amount of water your tank can hold.
 So if you have a 50-gallon tank you need a pump that can push 200 gph.
 It is for this reason why the above reviews focus solely on gph and noise.

 Other considerations include the size of the fish you’re having and the environment of your tank.
 If you have lot plants you may want to reconsider a fast pushing pump because you may kill them.

-Where Are You Going To Place It?
+Where Are You Going to Place It?

 Submersible Water Pumps

-This are pumps that go underneath the water, physically inside the fish tank.
-They are a lot smaller than in-line water pumps and take up less external space which is good if you don’t have a lot of space for the fish tank in your house.
+These are pumps that go underneath the water, physically inside the fish tank.
+They are the smallest water pumps and take up less external space which is good if you don’t have a lot of space for the fish tank in your house.

 In-Line Water Pumps

 In-line water pumps work in a similar fashion to submersible ones, with the exception that they operate outside of the tank.
-For these pumps you will need extra space outside of the tank and will need to drill holes in the sides to fit the tubes through.
+For these pumps, you will need extra space outside of the tank and will need to drill holes in the sides to fit the tubes through.

-Having a water pump is very important and will insure that your tank is working and staying clean.
-Water pumps are not there to simply make your tank look prettier and more life-like, they are there to push water into different system (like filtration) to make sure that the fish tank stays clean and fresh.
+Having a water pump is very important and will ensure that your tank is working and staying clean.
+They are not there to simply make your tank look prettier and more life-like, they are there to push water into a different system (like filtration) to make sure that the fish tank stays clean and fresh.